JAMPS657/Advanced_Programming_Projects/Projects/README.md

 ### General Information
 Projects vary in length, complexity, and task being accomplished.
 - Some may have code and findings separated
-- Some may use the technical report as the the findings, others using it as supplemental material
+- Some may use the technical report as the findings, others using it as supplemental material
 - Some may have a supplemental powerpoint presentation, others won't

 ## Project Selection